SongyanYu/SongyanYu.github.io/leaflet_lakes/ReadMe.md

 # Acknowledgement
-All the data in this folder were created and prepared by Dr Mahsa Jahandideh-Tehrani for the WaterRA project "Understanding water quality risks under low and variable water level conditions" (No. 1133/20).\
+All the data in this folder were created and prepared by Dr Mahsa Jahandideh-Tehrani for the WaterRA project "Understanding water quality risks under low and variable water level conditions" (No. 1133/20) led by Prof David Hamilton.\
 This website is only used as a host of these data for public access.